Home

 Back then when Ian was in charge, it probably did.
 But those ratings don't show up in the frontend anymore - they're more or less dummied out of everything except play now games.
 They definitely don't show up in CFM as they're untrainable.
 They're legacy, like you said.

-bcruise is online now
+bcruise is offline

 Reply With Quote